-• Community partnerships delivering services that matter to our customers
+Community partnerships delivering services that matter to our customers

 We will work with our communities and partners to understand the issues at a community level and develop plans to influence change, having a positive impact within our communities.
 Working with our partners we will identify funding opportunities to support and promote the sustainability of tenancies and the wider community.
+Our Community Plans are helping us to understand each of our communities and the opportunities to support sustainability.

-• Tenants supported to be healthy and active within their communities through focused and targeted involvement and learning opportunities
+Tenants supported to be healthy and active within their communities through focused and targeted involvement and learning opportunities our aim of improving the health and wellbeing of our tenants, so that individuals can actively contribute to their communities.

 By working with our tenants, we will understand their aspirations for involvement and create opportunities for their views to influence services and decisions.
-Working with our partners we aim to increase the learning and employment opportunities across our communities, we will also connect with those involved in social prescribing, to achieve our aim of improving the health and wellbeing of our tenants, so that individuals can actively contribute to their communities.
+Working with our partners we aim to increase the learning and employment opportunities across our communities, we are also connecting with those involved in social prescribing, to achieve